dvla/sqs-extended-client/README.md

 sendMessageBatch()
 receiveMessage()

-// e.g. aws-sdk v2:
+// e.g.
 const response = await sqsExtendedClient.receiveMessage({
     QueueUrl: queueUrl,
-}).promise();

-// e.g. aws-sdk v3:
-const response = await sqsExtendedClient.receiveMessage({
-    QueueUrl: queueUrl,
-})
+});
 ```
 For bucket level functions (e.g. createBucket) use the SDK S3 instance directly.

 Note that for `sendMessageBatch()` only the size of each message is considered, not the overall batch size.
-For this reason it is recommended to either use `alwaysUseS3: true` or reduce the message size threshold proportionally to the maximum batch size (e.g. `messageSizeThreshold: 26214`) when sending batches.
+For this reason it is recommended to either use `alwaysUseS3: true` or reduce the message size threshold
+proportionally to the maximum batch size (e.g. `messageSizeThreshold: 26214`) when sending batches.

 ## Options

 The SQS Extended Client supports the following options:

 * `bucketName` - S3 bucket where message payloads are stored (required for sending messages)
+* `sqsClientConfig` - optional SQS client options
+* `s3ClientConfig` - optional S3 client options
 * `alwaysUseS3` - flag indicating that messages payloads should always be stored in S3 regardless of size (default: `false`)
 * `messageSizeThreshold` - maximum size in bytes for message payloads before they are stored in S3 (default: `262144`)
 * `sendTransform` - see _Transforms_ section